 I’ve spent several mornings teleworking from this chill cafe.
 In addition to delicious coffee beverages they also offer breakfast & lunch options and local beer & kombucha on tap.
 Wifi is free and unlimited and there are plenty of spots to set up and plug in if you get there early.

-Don’t miss this authentic New York bagel shop on your breakfast rotation in Denver!
+Don’t miss this authentic New York bagel shop on your breakfast rotation!
 Yes, the line is really long.
 Yes, maybe the sandwiches are a bit pricy.
 But you will not be disappointed with the quality!
 I mean, they import the water they use to make the bagels from New York, so you know it’s gotta be good.
 This is easily one of my favorite spots in Denver for breakfast.

 This restaurant has a 2 locations in Denver and one in Golden, Colorado and is also a popular spot.
-The location we went to in Jefferson Park was in an old house and had eclectic decor and a cute outdoor dining area.
-The food was American Southern with a strong Cajun flair, and my “Maque Choux Grits” were sooo good with pimento cheese.
-They also have lots of creative cocktails, milkshakes & coffee drinks – the first Bloody Mary I tried was too spicy (the Sasafrass Mary) and when I couldn’t drink it easily they brought me the Garden Mary with no extra charge which I thought was really nice.
+The Jefferson Park location is in an old house with eclectic decor and a cute outdoor dining area.
+The food is American Southern with a strong Cajun flair.
+I definitely recommend the “Maque Choux Grits” – sooo good with pimento cheese.
+They also have lots of creative cocktails, milkshakes & coffee drinks.
+Just beware the Sasafrass Bloody Mary is a bit spicy!
+When I couldn’t drink it they brought me the Garden Mary with no extra charge which I thought was really nice.
 We shared the beignets at our table which were pillowy and excellent.

-I was surprised to discover Denver has a sushi scene!
-Mizu had an ultra trendy vibe and the sushi was great – they also had a lot of alternatives to sushi rolls & interesting appetizers, like the crispy brussel sprouts with candied walnuts & lemon oil which were delicious.
+Yes, landlocked Denver has a sushi scene!
+Mizu had an ultra trendy vibe and the sushi is great.
+They also have a lot of alternatives to sushi rolls & interesting appetizers, like the crispy brussel sprouts with candied walnuts & lemon oil.
+Delicious!

-This place had the most interesting desserts I’ve ever seen – and they are all made with science!
-Ice cream made on to order with liquid nitrogen is then combined with imaginative ingredients to create instaworthy (and drool worthy) masterpieces.
-I had the Coconut Rice Pudding Ice Cream with Tropical Fruits & Curried Rice Paper (Amazing), but other items include Creme Brulee Waffle with Grilled Strawberry Jam Ice Cream & Nutella and Sticky Toffee Pudding with Butterscotch Cream & Vanilla Bean Cotton Candy.
+This place has the most interesting desserts – and they are all made with science!
+The ice cream is made with liquid nitrogen they combine with imaginative ingredients to create instaworthy (and drool worthy) masterpieces.
+I had the Coconut Rice Pudding Ice Cream with Tropical Fruits & Curried Rice Paper (Amazing).
+Other items include Creme Brulee Waffle with Grilled Strawberry Jam Ice Cream & Nutella and Sticky Toffee Pudding with Butterscotch Cream & Vanilla Bean Cotton Candy.
 How could you skip this place?

 As you will discover, Denver and the surrounding areas have a lot of breweries, lots of which I have yet to visit.
 Ratio, however, has been a staple of ours during our time spent in Denver, located in the RINO neighborhood.
 It’s selection is simple and I enjoy their French saison the best.
 The outdoor seating area is really fun and has corn hole and usually cute dogs (with their humans of course!).
 There are rotating street trucks parked outside if you get hungry.